Pharma

 我们摆脱边际效益递减规律的唯一途径是增加可行的新药靶点数量; 我们实现这一点的唯一方法是去掉或放松前述的5项关键条款中的至少一项

 At first, it seems that all these criteria are absolute critical requirements for any new drug target.
 For example, if there is no clear link with human disease, or if there is no clear unmet need, then there is no viable drug target.
 Furthermore, if we have already tested a drug target and it failed for safety reasons, or if we have already fully exploited it with existing approved drugs, then we cannot exploit it further.
-And finally, if we cant hit a specific drug target with small molecules or large proteins, then we cant develop an effective drug against that target.
+And finally, if we can

 Or can we?
 Are we really limited to using small molecules and large proteins as drugs to target specific proteins and treat diseases more generally?